villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

         2. `function/1` returning a condition with an element passed as a parameter
       </td>
       <td>
-        Create a new enumerable of the same type from the elements that satisfy a given condition
+        Returns a new enumerable of the same type from the elements that satisfy a given condition
       </td>
     </tr>
     <tr>